blackbird71SR/Hello-World/README.md

 Nim is a systems and applications programming language.
 Statically typed and compiled, it provides unparalleled performance in an elegant package.

+- [x] **Applescript**

+If you’re on a Mac you can use this to automate and customise your applications.

 - [x] **Objective-C**

 - [x] **OCaml**